Libero logo

 Teams, tales and tips – a guide to the local game

-Scene of wild celebrations after Croatia’s heroic run to the World Cup final in 2018, national capital Zagreb has always been a football-centric metropolis.
+Scene of wild celebrations after Croatia’s heroic run to the World Cup semi-final in 2022, national capital Zagreb has always been a football-centric metropolis.
 Home to flagship club Dinamo, the city’s main stadium of the Maksimir shares international duties with the Poljud in Split, co-hosted the Euro finals in 1976 and lost out on the vote to perform a similar but more substantial role in 2012.

 Three main clubs HAŠK, Građanski and Concordia played each other in friendlies at the Maksimir Park, the city’s main green space where the stadium of the same name stands today east of town.